Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

 \subsubsection{Recurrent Neural Networks}

-\textit{Recurrent neural networks} (RNNs) \cite{pineda1987generalization} are the class of neural networks specialized in handling sequences of data with either fixed or variable length.
-RNNs can be used in different contexts, for example, to map sequences to sequences, e.g. in natural language processing, or sequences to a single outputs, e.g. for solving POMDP in DRL and SRL.
+Recurrent neural networks (\acrshort{rnn}s) \cite{pineda1987generalization} are the class of neural networks specialized in handling sequences of data with either fixed or variable length. \acrshort{rnn}s can be used in different contexts, for example, to map sequences to sequences, e.g. in natural language processing, or sequences to a single outputs, e.g. for solving \acrshort{pomdp} in \acrshort{drl} and \acrshort{srl}.

-Similar to the case of FCNNs, we can analytically define the relation between the input vector $\bm{x}$, the hidden state vector $\bm{h}$ and the predicted output $\hat{\bm{y}}$ as:
+Similar to the case of \acrshort{fcnn}s, we can analytically define the relation between the input vector $\bm{x}$, the hidden state vector $\bm{h}$ and the predicted output $\hat{\bm{y}}$ as:

 where $W, U, V$ are the weight matrices and $\bm{b}, \bm{c}$ are the bias vectors.